Australian rules football in the United States: Steady growth: 1999–2015

 A national team, the Revolution, formed in 1999 to compete in a European event, the Atlantic Alliance Cup before concentrating on events closer to home.
-The USA turned to competing against nearby Canada in the 49th Parallel Cup and was for a time coached by AFL legend Paul Roos.
+The U.S. turned to competing against nearby Canada in the 49th Parallel Cup and was for a time coached by AFL legend Paul Roos.
 This Cup is an annual and keenly contested international event which both countries use as a guide to their progress and as preparation for the International Cup, the world cup of Australian Football.

 In the same year, a record crowd of 1,000 attended an MAAFL match between the Nashville Kangaroos and Chicago Swans at Nashville in Tennessee.

-In 1999, the first US college Australian rules football clubs formed in North Carolina when the UNC-Chapel Hill club is organized in the spring semester and the NC State club is established the following fall.
+In 1999, the first U.S. college Australian rules football clubs formed in North Carolina when the UNC-Chapel Hill club is organized in the spring semester and the NC State club is established the following fall.
 These two clubs established a rivalry that lasted for over a decade.

 In 2001, the first college Australian rules football club outside of North Carolina began at Vanderbilt University.
 In the following years, several new clubs emerged in universities across the state, many of them affiliated with USAFL clubs.

 The Revolution competed in the 2002 Australian Football International Cup with an All-American side and finished fifth out of eleven countries.

-In 2002, the Australian Football League began to recognise the potential of the US as a pool of talent and began providing a small amount of international funding to the USAFL.
+In 2002, the Australian Football League began to recognize the potential of the U.S. as a pool of talent and began providing a small amount of international funding to the USAFL.
 An offshoot was the US Footy Kids junior program, with strong similarities to AFL Auskick.
 The Australian Defence Force formed a relationship with the USAFL for Australian personnel on US postings to help make up the 30% of Australians allowed for a USAFL roster.

-In 2003, clear weather at a Nashville home game against the St Louis Blues and Kangaroos saw the match set a new league crowd record.
+In 2003, clear weather at a Nashville home game against the St. Louis Blues and Kangaroos saw the match set a new league crowd record.

 In 2004, Vanderbilt University hosted the first US College Invitational.
 This tournament was held in Nashville and was attended by representatives of Arizona State University, Belmont University, Middle Tennessee State University, North Carolina State University, University of Missouri - Kansas City, University of North Carolina - Chapel Hill, and Vanderbilty University.
-The Tar Heels of UNC were crowned the first collegiate National Champions.
+The Tar Heels of UNC were crowned the first US College Invitational Champions.